Spectacled bear in Chester Zoo, UK (Nigel Swales –CC BY-SA 2.0)

 Asiatic black bear:

-TOTAL FOR SPECIES: 3 bears (1 male and 2 females)
+TOTAL FOR SPECIES: 3 bears (2 males and 1 female)

 Brown bear (Eurasian [European] brown bear):